kaptain-kavern/The-morgue-the-merrier/About/notes.md

 ## Also add :
 - Series of multi-purpose racked storage in several shapes ![Large rack storage](../Textures/Things/Buildings/Furniture/StorageLarge.png) They also should support roof as a wall (for your very big storage urges)
 - A neon lamp

+## Wild unorganised notes
+- Maybe add a way to reclaim dirty/used bags and clean/rehabilitate them